 It is always helpful to use a familiar yarn when testing techniques and to have some idea what baseline tensions produce each desired fabric before combining fabric types, structures, and techniques.
-This will insure that the knit result will be both manageable to produce, and will match your desired concept.
+This will ensure that the knit result will be both manageable to produce, and will match your desired concept.

-Any time an empty needle is brought into work, the first knit pass will create a loop on the empty needle; the second pass will form a full stitch, resulting in a hole.
+Any time an empty needle is brought in to work, the first knit pass will create a loop on the empty needle; the second pass will form a full stitch, resulting in a hole.
 This is seen in lace transfers or when bringing empty needles into work closes single ladder spaces.

-Use garment yarn double thickness in EON needle rib if the aim is to produce DBJ, which will yield a different thickness knit.
+Use garment yarn double thickness in the EON needle rib if the aim is to produce DBJ, which will yield a different thickness knit.
 Test for other fabrics ie patterned English rib, etc. Swatching is worth the effort, avoids producing whole pieces where combined results are disappointing.

 EON rib set up for your brand machine

 Knit 20+ rows

 End and begin the test with COR; trim off one yarn end, to be woven in using your favorite method

 Observe the needle rule appropriate for your double bed fabric Set both carriages or locks to tuck

 Reduce stitch size tensions by one whole number, knit one row, which will produce a “zigzag” across all needles, with a loop on each needle, both beds

 Set both carriages to knit circular; this will be a slipstitch, tension may need to be loosened by one number to accommodate the added yarn, knit 2 or 4 rows